AlexRibeiro95/AlexRibeiro95/README.md

-# Hi there 😎
+# Hi there!

-## Hello, I'm Alexandre Ribeiro👋
+## Hello, I'm Alexandre Ribeiro

 Welcome to my GitHub profile!
-I'm a junior data analyst with a passion for tech, ecology, nutrition and a healthy and conscious lifestyle overall. 😌
+I'm a junior data analyst with a passion for tech, ecology, nutrition and a healthy and conscious lifestyle overall.

-## 🧑‍💻 About Me
+## About Me

-- 🎓 I have a bachelor degree in environmental sciences from Universidade Aberta, Lisbon.
+- I have a bachelor degree in environmental sciences from Universidade Aberta, Lisbon.
-- 💼 Currently working as a Junior Data Analyst at Tesla.
+- Currently working as a Junior Data Analyst at Tesla.
-- 🌱 Improving and solidifying my analytical skillset.
+- Improving and solidifying my analytical skillset.
-- 💬 If you feel like it, let's connect and have a chat about something we might have in common.
+- If you feel like it, let's connect and have a chat about something we might have in common.
-- 📫 How to reach me: [Email](alexandre.ribros95@gmail.com) | [Linkedin](https://www.linkedin.com/in/alexandre-ribeiro-264445279/)
+- How to reach me: [Email](alexandre.ribros95@gmail.com) | [Linkedin](https://www.linkedin.com/in/alexandre-ribeiro-264445279/)

-## 🛠️ Skills and Technologies
+## Skills and Technologies

 - **Programming Languages**: Python | SQL | SQLclickhouse
   - **Python Libraries**: pandas, numpy, matplotlib, seaborn and scikitlearn